QuantumCoder905/Adding-my-working-professional-Projects-/README.md

 Department : Life Sciences Application Development & Maintainence CLient : Pfizer Pharmaceuticals Location : Offshore Starting with the description of the project
 Pfizer pharmeuticals I have worked
-Responsible for IT application support, management, and maintenance
+Responsible for IT application support, management, and maintenance type of Work :
+Pfizer is typhically based out of US where they provide different type of clinical support and solutions .